Soheab/alexflipnote.py/docs.md

 ---

 ## await alex_api.did_you_mean(top, bottom)
-Returns a Google "Did you mean" suggestion image with your texts.
+Returns a Google "Did you mean" suggestion image with your texts.\
+**Aliases**: didyoumean

 ### Parameters
 - top ([str]) - What you searched for.